-Koehly accepted a 20-month period of ineligibility that began on November 14, 2020, the date her positive sample was collected.
+Koehly accepted a 20-month period of ineligibility that began on November 14, 2020, the date she declared the use of testosterone.
 In addition, Koehly’s competitive results obtained on and subsequent to November 14, 2020, have been disqualified, including forfeiture of any medals, points and prizes.

 In an effort to aid athletes, as well as support team members such as parents and coaches, in understanding the rules applicable to them, USADA provides comprehensive instruction on its website on the testing process and prohibited substances, how to file and update athlete Whereabouts, how to obtain permission to use a necessary medication, and the risks and dangers of taking supplements, as well as performance-enhancing and recreational drugs.